code4recovery/spec/README.md

 `address`, `city`, `state`, `postal_code`, and `country` are all optional strings, but together they must form an address that Google can identify. `address` and `city` are suggested.
 Take special care to strip extra information from the address, such as 'upstairs' or 'around back,' since this is the primary cause of geocoding problems.
 (That information belongs in the `notes` field.)
 Intersections are usually ok, but approximate addresses, such as only a city or route, do not have enough precision to be listed in the app.

+`latitude` and `longitude` are optional numeric values indicating the geoposition of the meeting.
+Only five decimal places of precision are necessary here (1.11m).
+These values are ignored by the Meeting Guide importer.

+`approximate` is an optional boolean value, that, when present, indicates whether the address is an approximate location (`true`) or a specific point on a map such as a street address (`false`).
+This is ignored by the Meeting Guide importer.

 `region` is an optional string that represents a geographical subset of meeting locations.
 Usually this is a neighborhood or city.
 District numbers are discouraged because they require special program knowledge to be understood.

 `updated` is an optional UTC timestamp in the format `YYYY-MM-DD HH:MM:SS` and indicates when the listing was last updated.